OSI-Concerns/election-results-2025/petition.md

 Results must be published transparently—regardless of whether a candidate withdraws, dies, or is disqualified for any reason.
 Once a candidate appears on the ballot, the only way to respect voters is to count and report the votes as cast.
+Presenting altered voting results *misrepresents* and disrespects the electorate.

-Regardless of the particular concerns about the Board Agreement, for the current OSI Board to have eliminated critical candidates while hiding the voting results sets up a situation where the community is liable to speculate about motives, conflicts of interest, and more.

-[*LWN* OSI election coverage](https://lwn.net/SubscriberLink/1014603/ac0cfc0a74755501/) noted that "A cynical person might conclude that the last-minute requirement to sign the agreement was to disqualify one or both because they would have won otherwise; and that the OSI leadership was unwilling to have even a minority number of board members who might seek to steer
+Regardless of particular concerns about the Board Agreement, for the current OSI Board to remove critical candidates while hiding the voting results presents a clear conflict of interest and invites community speculation about motives and corruption.
+As [*LWN* OSI election coverage](https://lwn.net/SubscriberLink/1014603/ac0cfc0a74755501/) noted, "a cynical person might conclude that the last-minute requirement to sign the agreement was to disqualify one or both because they would have won otherwise; and that the OSI leadership was unwilling to have even a minority number of board members who might seek to steer